 All efforts will be made to keep your personal information in your research record confidential, but total confidentiality cannot be guaranteed.
-Provide a description of how data, specimens, recordings and/or images, if applicable, will be stored and maintained and who will have access to them.
-Describe any study specific issues that may increase the risk of breach of confidentiality.
+The research is anonymous.
+No information will be collected that can identify who you are.
+Additionally, to keep the data safe, the researcher stores all results on a private, password-protected computer.
+Study data will be kept indefinitely.

 The research team may use or share your information collected or created for this study with the following people and institutions: